 From the Safavieh Milan Shag Collection, this fun shag brings the beach to your couch.
 It’s extra thick and comfy cozy.
 Made in Turkey, you’ll want to keep it out of direct sunlight because, like a lot of rugs, it will fade.

-Rivet Distressed Color Medallion
+Vintage Distressed Medallion

 This jute backed polypropylene rug has a traditional Persian look.
 If you’re into shabby chic, this is for you.